JDN89/dotnet-vue-todo-app/README.md

 # Chore:
-Remove **Carter** and user other  method to register apiEndpoints and services => Carter is slowing down minimal api, because it's trying to do the same thing -> redundant.
+- Remove **Carter** and user other  method to register apiEndpoints and services => Carter is slowing down minimal api, because it's trying to do the same thing -> redundant.
+- create Database folder
+ - DbConnectionFactory.cs  (look at example Nick for inspiration)
+ - DatabaseInitializer.cs  (look at example Nick for inspiration)

 # Description